10 Unhealthy Habits That Are Worse for You Than You Thought

 If television is replacing time you’d otherwise be spending engaged in a favorite hobby, visiting with friends, or exercising your mind, you may also be speeding up memory loss.
 You’d be surprised at how many ways exercise and movement can radically improve your health and well-being.
 By committing to a healthy TV/activity balance, you can burn more calories, become more fit, and reduce your odds for related health problems quickly.
 You’ll have a fitter body and more time for sleep, plus more energy, a better mood, sharper mind, and more social connections.

-How to fix it: Try to keep your TV time to a minimum of two hours a day, and make sure you’re getting at least 30 minutes of exercise.
+How to fix it: Try to keep your TV time to a max of two hours a day, and make sure you’re getting at least 30 minutes of exercise.
 Get the best of both worlds by doing some light workouts, like walking in place or doing sit-ups, while you’re watching.
 Even household chores, like vacuuming or doing laundry, during the commercials can add up to 20 minutes’ worth of calorie-burning time.
 And avoid snacking in front of the TV.
 That sort of distracted eating makes it far too easy to eat hundreds of calories’ worth of chips and barely realize it.

 Overspending your way into debt

 Money worries can have serious health consequences.
 In a study of 640 middle-age adults, published in 2016 in the journal Psychosomatic Medicine, researchers found that participants going through financial stress had greater levels of inflammation—and not so much because of increased negative emotions, but because of decreased positive ones.

 Regaining a hold on your finances takes time, can be hard on your ego and your lifestyle, and requires you to be constantly vigilant.
 But “recognizing that you can make change in your life is important,” says Nicole Bereolos, PhD, a clinical psychologist in private practice in Dallas.
 The results are worth whatever sacrifices you have to make.